All Products

 None

-Gets the last message (in JSON format), which can be used to get task-failed errors.
+Gets the last message, which is in JSON format.
+You can use this to retrieve task-failed errors.

-When you make an asynchronous invocation or a streaming call, the server returns key process information and data to the client through a callback.
-You need to implement the callback methods to handle the information or data that is returned by the server.
+For an unidirectional streaming call or a bidirectional streaming call, the server returns key process information and data to the client through a callback.
+You must implement the callback methods to process the returned information and data.

 class Callback(ResultCallback):